D8Services/MakeMeAnAdmin/README.md

 # MakeMeAnAdmin

 Script to elevate priviliges.
 Also creates a launchd to demote all admins that are not on the line 155.
 Adjust line 155 based on your needs.
+Designed to run in Jamf Self Service.

 Examples line 155 where specific accounts will be skipped Skip root user demotion and any user starting with "_"